VBA code Command Line Compilation

 Example: -hwlock

--trial – The flag that determines a trial/demo version with a number of trial days as a value.
-This switch enables the Trial/Demo mode for a compiled workbook, and must be used with -rkname switch to be effective.
+– The flag that determines a trial/demo version with a number of trial days as a value.
+This switch enables the Trial/Demo mode for a compiled workbook, and it must be used with the -rkname

 Example: -trial=3

--freemium switches.
+-freemium

--trial_nag_delay – The trial nag window delay before the ‘Close’ button becomes shown, determined in seconds.
-This switch’s value is the time of the delay in seconds and must be used with the -trial or -freemium switch to have any effect.
+– The trial nag window delay before the ‘Close’ button becomes shown, determined in seconds.
+This switch’s value is the time of the delay in seconds.
+It must be used with the -trial

 Example: -trial_nag_delay=10